 Support services for students with disabilities are provided for all students qualified under the Americans with Disabilities Act (ADA & ADAAA) and Section 504 of the Rehabilitation Act who request and are eligible for accommodations.
-The Office of Student Disability Services (SDS) is the UMBC department designated to coordinate accommodations that would create equal access for students when barriers to participation exist in University courses, programs, or activities.
+The Office of Student Disability Services (SDS) is the UMBC department designated to coordinate accommodations that would create equal access office procedures.

-If you have a documented disability and need to request academic accommodations in your courses, please refer to the SDS website at http://sds.umbc.edu for registration information and office procedures.
+If you have a documented disability and need to request academic accommodations in your courses, please refer to the SDS website at http://sds.umbc.edu for registration information and

-SDS email: disAbility@umbc.edu SDS phone: (410) 455-2459
+SDS email: disAbility@umbc.edu

+SDS phone: (410) 455-2459

 If you will be using SDS approved accommodations in this class, please contact me (instructor) to discuss implementation of the accommodations.
-During remote instruction requirements due to COVID, communication and flexibility will be essential for success.
+During remote instruction requirements due to

+COVID, communication and flexibility will be essential for success.